Mondego/baas/README.md

 The service is implemented in Python [Flask](https://pypi.org/project/Flask/)  application that triggers JBF execution on user given build request.

 ## BaaS-UI
-BaaS-UI is a front-end web application that provides a web interface to the users.
+BaaS-UI is a front-end [Angular](https://angular.io)  web application that provides a web interface to the users.
 It allows the users to give a Java repository GitHub URL and branch as input and displays the build-project overview, statistics, build status, and the downloadable package link.
 Users download the build package with this link.
 BaaS-UI also provides a dashboard showing the current status of the service and the available compiled projects.
-It is implemented in [Angular](https://angular.io)

 ### BaaS Works in Action